Intensive care medicine: Scope

 Patients are admitted to the intensive care unit if their medical needs are greater than what the general hospital ward can provide.
-Indications for the ICU include blood pressure support for cardiovascular instability (hypertension/hypotension), sepsis, post-cardiac arrest syndrome or certain cardiac arrhythmias.
-Other ICU needs include airway or ventilator support due to respiratory compromise.
-The cumulative effects of multiple organ failure, more commonly referred to as multiple organ dysfunction syndrome, also requires advanced care.
-Patients may also be admitted to the ICU for close monitoring or intensive needs following a major surgery.
+Indications for the ICU include: blood pressure support for cardiovascular instability (hypertension/hypotension), sepsis, post-cardiac arrest syndrome, certain cardiac arrhythmias, airway or ventilator support due to respiratory compromise, the cumulative effects of multiple organ failure (more commonly referred to as multiple organ dysfunction syndrome), or close monitoring or intensive needs following a major surgery.

 There are two common ICU structures: closed and open.
 In a closed unit, the intensivist takes on the primary role for all patients in the unit.
 In an open ICU, the primary physician, who may or may not be an intensivist, can differ for each patient.
 There is increasingly strong evidence that closed units provide better patient outcomes.
 Patient management in intensive care differs between countries.
 Open units are the most common structure in the United States, but closed units are often found at large academic centers.
 Intermediate structures that fall between open and closed units also exist.